numfocus/gsoc/2016/proposals/narayan-aditya-visualizer.md

    of survey responses according to workshops.

 ### May 25th -  June 7th
-Start implementation of the *Polling SM API* management command to fetch survey responses from SurveyMonkey API.
+Implement the SurveyMonkey Django application.

 ### June 8th - June 21th
-Write tests and complete the implementation of the above management command.
+Write tests and complete the implementation and documentation of the SurveyMonkey Django application.

 ### June 22th - July 5th
 * Setting up the cron job to schedule polling of the SurveyMonkey